Mark Honeywell is Head of the Charities & Social Enterprise and Education teams at Lupton Fawcett.

-Mark is a member of the Business family group advising wealthy families and business owners on the establishment of corporate foundations and the establishment of charitable family foundations.
+Mark is a member of the Business family group advising families and business owners on the establishment of corporate foundations and charitable family foundations.

 Away from work, Mark is a keen, if unsuccessful, cricketer and whenever time allows enjoys nothing better than a day at Headingley.

 Mark is passionate about history; he reads widely on the subject and enjoys dragging his family around historic buildings and archaeological sites.
 Mark also spends a lot of time in the garden growing fruit and vegetables with varying success.